AppShell

 /** Height of the section: number, string or

-** object with breakpoints as keys and height as value */
+** object with breakpoints as keys and height as values */

 height: AppShellSize | AppShellResponsiveSize;

-** it is hidden from the viewport and is not offset in AppShell.Main */
+** from the viewport and doesn't affect AppShell.Main offset */

 collapsed?: boolean;

-/** Determines whether the section should be offset by the AppShell.Main.
+/** Controls whether AppShell.Main should be offset by this section.

-** hide header based on the scroll position. */
+** Useful for scenarios like hiding a header based on scroll position. */

 offset?: boolean;